bitnami/containers/containers/kafka/README.md

 ### Branches rename

-Branch 2 has been renamed to 2.8 and branch 3 has been splited into branches 3.0 and 3.1 mirroing the upstream [Apache Apache Kafka's naming policy](https://kafka.apache.org/downloads)
+Branch 2 has been renamed to 2.8 and branch 3 has been splited into branches 3.0 and 3.1 mirroing the upstream [Apache Kafka's naming policy](https://kafka.apache.org/downloads)

 ### 3.0.0-debian-10-r0

-* Apache Apache Kafka 3.0 deprecates the `--zookeper` flag in shell commands.
+* Apache Kafka 3.0 deprecates the `--zookeper` flag in shell commands.
 Related operations such as topic creation require the use of updated flags.
 Please, refer to [Apache Kafka's official release notes](https://downloads.apache.org/kafka/3.0.0/RELEASE_NOTES.html) for further information on the changes introduced by this version.

 ### 2.5.0-debian-10-r111